 The road to marathon day can be a long one, but follow the tips above and find the perfect footwear that will match your style, budget, and performance goals.

 Looking for a top Clifton podiatrist who can help you win the race?
-Call or text us at 973-315-5555 to schedule your consultation with Dr. Petkov today.
+Call or text our podiatry center in Clifton, New Jersey at 973-315-5555 to schedule your consultation with Dr. Petkov today.